 I noticed the older I got, the more yellow my teeth were getting.
 However, I feared teeth bleaching because I knew too many people who ended up with fake blinding white Chicklet teeth.
 I didn’t want Chicklet teeth.
 I bought whitening toothpaste.
 I bought Crest Whitestrips many times but always forgot to use them.
-Then this past February at my biannual teeth cleaning I got in a conversation with my dentist about teeth whitening.
+Then at my next teeth cleaning I got in a conversation with my dentist about teeth whitening.
 My dentist shared how she goes about successful and natural-looking at-home teeth whitening.

 My dentist would make custom-fit trays that are thin, clear, flexible, and when on barely even show.
 She suggested Zoom NiteWhite by Phillips, in 22% Carbamide Peroxide, ACP Maximum Sensitivity Relief Formula.
 The whitening agent is provided in syringes; you put a tiny dot on each tooth crevice in the trays.
 When you put on the trays, the dots smear to cover the whole front of the tooth.
 You then control how often and how long you leave on the trays to determine how white your teeth end up.

 The trays are like sleeves for your teeth; they look like Invisalign trays but are flexible, clear, and comfortable.
 I usually wear an NTI to bed to prevent grinding; since the trays completely cover my teeth I can get away without an NTI and still protect my teeth.
 You really want to put a tiny dot on each tooth spot in the trays; if you use more it can squeeze out of the top and irritate your gums.